Rotom Best Moveset

 It depends on your team.
 Rotom at 440 BST isn't a powerhouse, but the Electric/Ghost coverage might be exactly what you're missing.

 Rotom looks average on paper at 440 BST.
 But Levitate is why it sees play.
 Build around that and it pulls its weight.
-C-Tier pivot on our tier list.
+C-Tier on our tier list.

 Rotom gets Levitate.
 But Levitate is the one that matters.
 It's the centerpiece of every viable set.
 Build around that.